wormdotdev/worm.dev/content/blog/creatine/index.md

 Just kidding - creatine shits not a common side effect.
 Creatine is extremely safe, well tolerated in even large doses.

-There are situations where there is limited research on its safety like in advanced renal disease.
+There are situations where there is limited research on safety like in renal disease.
 Everyone should check with their doctor to discuss their personal health situation - this blog is not medical advice and everybody's situation is unique.

-Let's get into the details, for those that are interested.

 ---